A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Quantum Entanglement as Relational Potential Coding

 \begin{definition}[Relational Separability] Given $\Psi_1$ and $\Psi_2$ two PSAs, if $\Psi_1$ and $\Psi_2$ are not related intensively nor effectively we say there is \emph{relational separability} between $\Psi_1$ and $\Psi_2$. \end{definition}

-It is interesting to notice that our definitions of potential coding in terms of intensive and effective relations allows us to address a third possibility which considers the cases in which there are only intensive relations involved.
+It is interesting to notice that our definitions of potential coding in terms of intensive and effective relations allows us to address a third possibility which considers the cases in which there are only intensive relations involved ---but not effective ones.

 \begin{definition}[Intensive Correlation] Given $\Psi_1$ and $\Psi_2$ two PSAs, if $\Psi_1$ and $\Psi_2$ are related intensively but not effectively we say there exists an \emph{intensive relation} between $\Psi_1$ and $\Psi_2$. \end{definition}